YijiaXiong/yijiaxiong.github.io/cv.md

 # SUMMARY
-Research Assistant Professor and Instrumentation Design Lead focused on developing and supporting analytical capabilities centered on advanced microscopy, protein purification, and point-of-care diagnostics.

-EXPERTISE:
+Highly accomplished Research Assistant Professor with expertise in advanced microscopy, biophysics, and biochemistry.
+Proven ability to design and develop innovative experimental methods.
+Skilled in programming languages and software development for data analysis using machine learning and deep learning techniques.

+##EXPERTISE:
+* Instrument design and experimental method development in biophysics and biochemistry, including advanced fluorescence spectroscopy and microscopy, laser-induced optical detection platforms, etc.
+* Development of morpholino-based colorimetric and fluorescent Lateral Flow Assay.
-* Development and application of affinity, spectroscopic, and computational tools for high-throughput identification of protein functional changes and protein-protein interaction networks within living cells.
+* Designing and developing experimental methods in biochemistry and biophysics, such as affinity, spectroscopic, and computational tools for high-throughput identification of protein functional changes and protein-protein.
-* Instrumentation and computer interface software development, including mass spectrometry and optical detection platforms for high-throughput measurements of binding affinities and target validation.
-* Standard molecular biology and protein purification capabilities, including use of FPLC, HPLC, PAGE, and Western immunoblotting.
+* Software development for data acquisition and analysis using machine learning and deep learning.
-* Programming, including data/image acquisition in Visual C++, VB.net, Matlab, R, and python.
+* Proficient in various languages including Python, Visual C++, VB.NET, MATLAB, R, etc.

 ## EDUCATION
-**Ph.D.** Chemistry, Institute of Chemistry, Chinese Academy of Sciences, Beijing, China 1994-2000

-**B.S.** Chemical Physics, University of Science and Technology of China, Hefei, China 1989-1994
+**Ph.D.** Chemistry, Institute of Chemistry, Chinese Academy of Sciences, Beijing, China 1994-2000 **B.S.** Chemical Physics, University of Science and Technology of China, Hefei, China 1989-1994

 ## APPOINTMENTS